xma711/notebook/math/interpolation/README.md

 same for y ..
 For other section, just change xi x{i+1} x{i+2} accordingly.

-It can be seen that 2 neighbouring sections don't have the same 1st order derivatives..
+It can be seen that 2 neighboring sections don't have the same 1st order derivatives..